Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ## LLOQ

-The Lloq can either come from the column of the measurement excel column or from a seperate column.
-In the first case the Lloq values in the measurement column must be preceded by a "<", e.g. "<0.2", where 0.2 is the LLOQ value.
+The LLOQ can either come from the column of the measurement excel column or from a separate column.
+In the first case the LLOQ values in the measurement column must be preceded by a "<", e.g. "<0.2", where 0.2 is the LLOQ value.

 ## Configuring the error